Jingyi-Chen/cloud_parcel_mode/readme.md

 This cloud parcel model simulates the updraft cooling of a cloud parcel with entrainment-mixing and entrained aerosols.
 The initial development of this model was supported by Stony Brook University and Brookhaven National Laboratory.

 ## Author
   Jingyi Chen, PhD

-Research Scientist

-Pacific Northwest National Laboratory (current affiliation)
+  Research Scientist, Pacific Northwest National Laboratory (current affiliation)

-Email: jingyichen89@gmail.com or jingyi.chen@pnnl.gov
+  Email: jingyichen89@gmail.com

 ## Terms of Use
 1. The parcel model code may be used for educational or non-profit purposes only.
 Any other usage must be first approved by the author.